 One more comment: people who need caffeine to wake them up and keep them going usually are adrenalin (and therefore dopamine) deficient.

-As Dr. Stein points out, the response to the amino acids is not linear.
+The response to the amino acids is not linear.
 In most cases there is NO relief of symptoms until the proper daily dose is achieved.
 The typical amino acid response is like a light switch: it is on or off.
 It is common for patients who have undergone several amino acid dosing changes with no relief of symptoms to wake up the one morning with complete relief of symptoms.

 A good analogy of this “all of nothing” response to amino acids is the following: Imagine that you are invited to a party at a friends apartment and are told to push the door open to gain entrance.
 But when you arrive and push on the door as hard as you can it will not open.
 Another friend comes along and the two of you both push on the door but it remains shut.
 Finally a sufficient number of hungry, thirsty people arrive and all push of you on the door at the same time and it eventually opens, you all cheer, and and the party is waiting for you to enjoy.
 This is what happens when enough neurotransmitters, manufactured directly from the amino acids you are prescribed, trigger the nerves to fire.
 Imagine what can happen when trillions of synapses in your brain and body all begin to function normally.
 Every week we have patients who reach the threshold doses of the amino acids they are prescribed, based on clinical response to weekly or every other week dosing changes, and often guided by urine lab testing.
 It is exciting for all; it is life changing for many.